Legendary radio broadcaster Dick Biondi remembered

 The screening took place at the Hobart Art Theater in downtown Hobart and I shared the stage with Pulice, and musical entertainers Kenny James of Rave On and Joe Cantafio of The Jade ‘50s, who both performed that afternoon.

-Biondi was blessed because he accomplished his dream to become a broadcaster, and doing so, made it possible for him make the dreams come through for others over the years.
-Biondi viewed his six-plus decades in radio as a privilege, and one never doubted this man loved his job, loved the music, and loved his listeners.
+Biondi was blessed because he accomplished his dream to become a broadcaster, and doing so, made it possible for him to help make the dreams come true for others over the years.
+Biondi viewed his six-plus decades in radio as a privilege, and one never doubted this man loved his job, loved the music and loved his listeners.